Signs You May Need Gutter Guards

 There are six most common gutter guard types.
 These include the following:

-- Foam guards are large pieces of foam that are placed in your gutters to catch debris.
-They're lightweight and easy to install.
+- Foam guards are lightweight and easy to install.
+This type of guard catches debris on the foam and keeps it out of your gutter.
 Foam guards cost roughly $2.46 per linear foot.

-- Screen guards have large holes that allow water to pass through while stopping debris.
+- Screen guards have large holes that allow water through while keeping out debris.
 On average, you can expect to spend $4.32 per linear foot for screen guards.

 - Mesh guards have smaller holes than screen guards and similarly block debris while allowing water to filter through.
-Mesh gutter guards are durable and allow debris to slide off rather than sit on your gutters.
+They are durable and encourage debris to slide off rather than sit on top of your gutters.
 On average, you can expect to pay $4.08 per linear foot for mesh guards.

-- Micro-mesh guards are usually the most effective.
-They have smaller holes than regular mesh guards and let even less debris through.
-Micro-mesh guards cost roughly $5.16 per linear foot.
+- Micro-mesh guards have even smaller holes than mesh guards, allowing even less debris through than mesh.
+They are extremely effective.
+Micro-mesh guards cost around $5.16 per linear foot.